 We recognise that there are particular sensitivities associated with some human remains, especially those originating from communities where ongoing retention or use of remains is considered inappropriate.
 We work to ensure that such sensitivities are taken into consideration in any decisions relating to remains held by the Museum.

 If you wish to avoid viewing human remains during your visit, please be aware that currently they can be found in the following galleries:

-- Wellcome Wing: Who Am I (First floor)
+- Wellcome Wing: Who Am I (Level 1)

 Given the wide range of issues and sensitivities surrounding human remains, all questions relating to them (whether regarding display, access, or repatriation) are considered on a case-by-case basis.

 The majority of human remains in the Science Museum's care form part of the Wellcome Trust collection, and remain the property of the Trust.
 These were collected for Henry Wellcome (the Trust's founder), in the late 19th and early 20th centuries.
 The Science Museum works closely with the Wellcome Trust when the remains in question are owned by the Trust.